 - 2 tbs smoked paprika

-- 2 tbs chili powder or any ground hot pepper
+- 2 tsp chili powder or any ground hot pepper, adjust to taste

 - 1 tbs finely chopped fresh oregano

 - ¼ cup sliced green olives

 - Salt and pepper to taste

 - 1 egg, white and yolk separated and lightly whisked

 - Quick chimichurri sauce

 - Mix the flour and salt in a food processor, pulse until well combined.